philgyford/col-scraper/README.md

 This repository provides several things:

-1. A script that scrapes data from pages at [City of London's Councillors][colc] and saves them into JSON files, which area included here in the `data/` directory. (`scrape_members.py`)
+1. A script that scrapes data from pages at [City of London's Councillors][colc] and saves them into JSON files, which are included here in the `data/` directory. (`scrape_members.py`)

 2. A script that converts these JSON files into an SQLite database. (`convert_json_to_sqlite.py`)